cklunch/NEON-Lesson-Building-Data-Skills/_posts/disturb-events-co13/2016-08-23-COOP-NEIS-Precipitation-In-R.md

 ### Data to Download
 We include directions on how to directly find and access the data from NOAA's National Climate Divisional Database.
-However, this involves having data sets emailed to you, depending on your learning objectives you may prefer to use the provided teaching data subset that can be downloaded here XXXX.
+If you are unable to follow the directions or would like to pre-download the data set it can be downloaded from the
+<a href="https://ndownloader.figshare.com/files/6780978"> NEON Data Skills account on FigShare</a>. .

 So that we all have organized data in the same location, create a `data` directory (folder) within your `Documents` directory.
-Within `data`, create another directory `distub-events-co13`and then within it create a `precip` directory.

 If you are using the provided data (downloaded above) simply put the entire unzipped directory in the `data` directory you just created.
 If you choose to save elsewhere you will need to modify the directions below to set your working directory accordingly.

+If you want to download data directly from NCDD following the instructions below, within `data`, create another directory `distub-events-co13`and then within it create a `precip` directory where you will save the data.

 </div>